developer-zebra/developer-zebra-site/src/enterprise-keyboard/3-6/guide/apis/index.md

 -----

 ### RESET
+**Resets and enables the specified Enterprise Keyboard fixed or custom layout** based on current key layout selection:
+* **If a custom layout is selected as the default**, the custom layout is reset and displayed when an input field gains focus.
-**Resets the Enterprise Keyboard layouts and enables the Enterprise Keyboard (if disabled)**.
-After reset, the fixed-layout Enterprise Keyboard is shown when an input field gets focus.
+* **If a custom key layout is NOT selected as the default**, the Enterprise Keyboard fixed layout is reset and enabled (if previously disabled).
+EKB is displayed when an input field gains focus.

 **Parameter values**: